andre-maree/Microflow/README.md

 ```
    - **StepNumber**: Used internally by Microflow, but is also settable, must be unique
    - **StepId**: String can be set and used as a key or part of a key in the worker micro-service that is being called, must be unique
-   - **CalloutUrl**: Worker micro-service http end-point that is called by Microflow
+   - **CalloutUrl**: Worker micro-service http end-point, or another Microflow project`s start endpoint, that is called by Microflow
    - **CallbackAction**: When this is set Microflow will create a callback webhook and wait for this to be called, and when not set, Microflow will not create and wait for a callback, but will log the http response, and continue to the next step
    - **AsynchronousPollingEnabled**: set this to true and the step will poll for completion before moving on/embed other Microflow projects and wait for them; or set it to false for fire and forget/call another Microflow project and continue immediately with the next step, no waiting for completion
    - **StopOnActionFailed**: If there is any type of failure for callouts or callbacks, including timeouts, and any non-success http responses, this will stop all execution if true, and log and continue to the next step if it is false